In the links above you will find out all about the exciting learning that is yet to come this term! Please have a browse.

 6I Class Blog

-It has been another very busy week for the whole of year 6!
+It has been a final busy week for the whole of year 6!

 Have a good weekend everyone!